microsoft/azure-api-management-monetization/documentation/adyen-deploy.md

 ## Pre-requisites

-For this sample project, you'll need to:
+To prepare for this demo, you'll need to:

 > [!div class="checklist"]
 > * Create an Adyen test account.